sahwar/erdlowe-gtk-theme/README.md

 Select *"2) update"* instead of *"1) install"* if Erdlöwe is already installed.

-You could use an [alias in your bashrc](http://www.linuxhowtos.org/Tips%20and%20Tricks/command_aliases.htm) to call the script quickly.
+You may use an [alias in your bashrc](http://www.linuxhowtos.org/Tips%20and%20Tricks/command_aliases.htm) to call the script quickly.

 Screenshot of *install-erdlowe.sh* main page: [here](images/install.png?raw=true).